 There are a lot of coolers out there that all claim to be the best cooler.
 Two of the most popular brands are Pelican and Yeti, but do you know why one is more favorable over the other?
 Here is the true breakdown in the battle of which is best, Pelican vs Yeti.
-Performance results from our Five Day Ice Challenge right below comparison table.
+Performance results from our Five Day Ice Challenge, Ultimate Ice Challenge & Pelican Ice Challenge right below comparison table.
+Videos below.

 Pelican Vs Yeti Performance- Five Day Ice Challenge Results

 In our Five Day Ice Challenge (video below) the Pelican ProGear Elite 45 Q cooler outperformed the Yeti Tundra 45.
 After five days the Pelican had significantly more ice remaining than the Yeti Tundra.
-However, it is worth noting that the Pelican is quite heavier/bulkier than the Yeti Tundra.
+However, it is worth noting that the original Pelican is quite heavier/bulkier than the Yeti Tundra.
+The new Pelican IM Elite is up to 30% lighter than its predecessor making it comparable to the Yeti.
 One of the biggest differences you’ll see between the two coolers is the latch system.
 The Pelican uses a press and push latch system whereas Yeti uses T-Rex latches.
 In a Popular Mechanics test, the Pelican cooler (because of its latch system) was the only cooler to actually prevent a Grizzly Bear from being able to open the cooler.
-Pelican advertises 10 day ice retention and after our test, we can definitely see this as possible.
+Pelican advertises 10 day ice retention and after our test, we can definitely saw this is possible.

-Pelican ice chests are commonly known to be easy to handle, large capacity coolers, that will drain easy when the ice is no longer needed.
+Pelican ice chests are commonly known to be easy to handle, large capacity coolers, that drain easy.
 They are more costly than your average big box retailer cooler, but with that extra price you get a cooler that can maintain ice in 90 degree temperatures over extended periods of time.
-The larger Pelican coolers also have larger sized handles which pivot up and out to enable you to carry without banging your knees against the cooler.
+The larger Pelican coolers also have larger sized handles which pivot up and out to enable carrying without banging your knees against the cooler.
 Also they will fold out of the way when you are not using them.

-In the end, Pelican promises to be a solid cooler that will be able to handle anything that you throw its way.
-If it does not live up to your expectations, there is a lifetime warranty available on most Pelican brand coolers.
+Pelican promises to be a solid cooler that will be able to handle anything that you throw its way.
+As a testament to this, there is a lifetime warranty available on most Pelican brand coolers.
 This can help you handle the price and feel more secure with your purchase.
-Read Our Full Pelican ProGear Review⇒

 Pelican Vs Yeti Video Review With Ice Challenge Results